SondagesPro/LS-radioToStarRating/README.md

 # radioToStarRating #

 A plugin for LimeSurvey to set any radio list to star rating system, or use another character.
+You can see a [demonstration on demo.sondages.pro](https://demo.sondages.pro/452542?newtest=Y).

 ## Installation